Make Blankets for Dogs and Cats

 6. Cut a slit in each fringe at the one-half-inch mark on your ruler, parallel to the other cuts.
 Cut a 1/2 inch slit starting AT the ruler going down into the fringe.
 Repeat for each piece of fringe going around the blanket.

-7. Fold the bottom edges of the fringe to make it easier to insert into the slit.
+7. Next, fold the bottom edges of the fringe to make it easier to insert into the slit.
 Insert the bottom edge through the slit and gently pull all the way through.
 Do not pull hard on the fringe.
 It will “lock” with gentle tugging and smoothing.
 Pulling hard will stretch the fleece.

 8. Your fringe should now look like this, with the contrasting color showing through on the front.
 Repeat step 7 around the entire blanket.